 The positive WADE-ADP relationship unfolds the likelihood of WADE being associated with higher self-age discrimination.
-In other words, self-age discrimination can be the consequence of experiencing age discrimination from others.
+In other words, self-age discrimination from others.
 There is a need for this possibility to be investigated by filling some research gaps in the literature.
 A notable gap is the absence of a scale measuring self-age discrimination and research assessing the relationship between age discrimination experienced and age discrimination towards others.
 The foregoing deductions and recommendations may be overstated for results from a cross-sectional design but would hold more meaning if experimental designs were utilised to confirm the effects reached in this study.